-1 Prohibited items include knives and weapons, alcohol, illegal drugs, stolen items, tobacco, cigarette papers, fireworks pornographic images; any article that the member of staff reasonably suspects has been, or is likely to be used, to commit an offence, or to cause personal injury to, or damage to property of; any person (including the learner).
+&lt;sup>1 Prohibited items include knives and weapons, alcohol, illegal drugs, stolen items, tobacco, cigarette papers, fireworks pornographic images; any article that the member of staff reasonably suspects has been, or is likely to be used, to commit an offence, or to cause personal injury to, or damage to property of; any person (including the learner).
+(Amend as per academy behaviour policy)

-- 6.4 It is not the responsibility of the academy staff to determine the truth of any disclosure or allegation; this is the responsibility of local authority children's social care.
-All staff however have a duty to recognise where extra support is needed or where there are complex needs or child protection concerns requiring intensive or specialist support. - 6.5 Ensure you record these early concerns using My Concern.
-If a child or adult does begin to reveal that a child is being harmed, you should follow the advice in the section 'If a child chooses to tell a member of staff about a concern or abuse'.
+- 6.3 There will also be occasions when you suspect that a child may be at risk, but you have no 'real' evidence or that the child may need support with their mental health.
+The child's behaviour and or appearance may have changed, their attendance at academy may have reduced, their ability to concentrate and focus may have altered, or you may have noticed other behavioural and or physical but inconclusive signs.
+In these circumstances, you should try to give the child the opportunity to talk.
+The signs you have noticed may be due to a variety of factors and it is fine to ask the child if they are alright or if you can help in any way. - 6.4 It is not the responsibility of the academy staff to determine the truth of any disclosure or allegation; this is the responsibility of local authority children's social care.
+All staff however have a duty to recognise where extra support is needed or where there are complex needs or child protection concerns requiring intensive or specialist support. - 6.5 Ensure you record these early concerns using CPOMS If a child or adult does begin to reveal that a child is being harmed, you should follow the advice in the section 'If a child chooses to tell a member of staff about a concern or abuse'.

-Remember: If you are unsure, you should always have a discussion with the designated safeguarding lead or their deputy

-- If a child chooses to tell a member of staff about a concern or abuse It takes a lot of courage for a child, parent, carer, or other significant adult to disclose that they are worried or have concerns.
-They may feel ashamed, the abuser may have threatened what will happen if they tell, they may have lost all trust in adults, or they may believe, or have been told, that the abuse is their own fault.
+Remember: If you are unsure, you should always have a discussion with the designated safeguarding lead or their deputy may have threatened what will happen if they tell, they may have lost all trust in adults, or they may believe, or have been told, that the abuse is their own fault.
 It is important they are reassured that they are being taken seriously, and that they will be supported and kept safe.
 They should not be made to feel they are creating a problem, blamed or ashamed for making a report.
+Reports, particularly those about sexual violence and harassment, if possible, should be managed with two members of staff present (preferably one being the designated safeguarding lead or a deputy), however this might not be possible in all cases.

+It takes a lot of courage for a child, parent, carer, or other significant adult to disclose that they are worried or have concerns.
+They may feel ashamed, the abuser

+If a child chooses to tell a member of staff about a concern or abuse

-Reports, particularly those about sexual violence and harassment, if possible, should be managed with two members of staff present (preferably one being the designated safeguarding lead or a deputy), however this might not be possible in all cases. - 6.7 If a child or adult talks to you about any risks to a child's safety or wellbeing you will need to let them know that you must pass the information on you are not allowed to keep secrets.
-The point at which you do this is a matter for professional judgement. - 6.8 During your conversation with the child (or their parent/carer): - Allow them to speak freely, listen to what is being said without interruption and without asking leading questions - Keep questions to a minimum and of an open nature ('TED questions' tell me, explain, describe) i.e., 'can you tell me what happened?' rather than 'did x hit you?' - Remain calm and do not overreact the child (or their parent/carer) may stop talking if they feel they are upsetting you - Give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me'
+- 6.7 If a child or adult talks to you about any risks to a child's safety or wellbeing you will need to let them know that you must pass the information on - you are not allowed to keep secrets.
+The point at which you do this is a matter for professional judgement. - 6.8 During your conversation with the child (or their parent/carer): - Allow them to speak freely, listen to what is being said without interruption and without asking leading questions